-What's more, U.S. seafood importers started shipping fillets from a Vietnamese catfish called basa, in 1994.
+What's more, U.S. seafood importers started shipping fillets from a Vietnamese catfish called basa in 1994.
 But most of what is sold in the market today as basa fish is actually not true basa.

 Instead, it is often swai fish, which is considered to be inferior to basa.
-Swai, which is also known as tra, tend to be course and grainier than basa.
+Swai, which is also known as tra, tends to be course and grainier than basa.
 It is also more beige and thinner in appearance.

 The restaurant industry has been known to use swai in a fraudulent manner, marking them as true catfish or grouper.
 Swai is also often sold generically as "fish" on menus featuring fish tacos and fish sandwiches.
 Restaurants are likely to do so based on the cheapness of swai compared to higher quality fish types.

-2. Swai often comes fish farms.
+2. Swai often comes from fish farms.

 Farmed fish is not automatically designated as an unhealthy fish.
 However, factory-farmed fish in Vietnam are often filled with sludge and wastewater.
 This may include bacteria and antibiotic residues.

 There are likewise many reports of swai fish being contaminated with trace minerals and heavy metals caused by the conditions in which they were raised.

 3. Swai fish may contain a number of diseases.

 The questionable quality and lack of inspection of the conditions of swai fish increase the risk of a number of diseases.

 Some of the most common diseases include parasitic, bacterial, and Sporozoa infestations and infections.